samallenqing/Food-Express/README.md

 http://localhost:8001/browser/index.html
 ```
 - First URL is for Hystrix.
-- Second URL is for MongoDB.
+- Second URL is for RabbitMQ.
 - Third URL is for Eureka.
 - Fourth URL is HAL Browser.
 8001 could be changed to any service port at any time.